cased27/academicTranscripts/JSnotes.md

 	var tags = document.getElementByClassName(“.xyzClassName”);
 	```
 	calling the variable ‘tags’ will bring up the first item (whether it’s an `<li>` or other element) that contains the CLASS NAME of the name entered
-	* Note that using `.querySelector` will result in an array
+	* Note that using `.querySelector` will result in an HTML element

 5. `document.querySelectorAll( )` returns all the elements that match a given CSS-style selector
 	```